-\cite{burman1994cross} introduced a different way to address this problem: the so-called ``$h$-block cross-validation''.
-This methodology, built on \cite{gyorfi1989nonparametric} and \cite{burman1992data}, uses blocking techniques to generate validation samples independent from the training data.
-The authors proposed creating a set of training samples by removing, in turn, each block of dimension $2h+1$ (for a given $h$) from the data. $h$-block cross-validation then uses the median item of this block as a one-dimensional validation set.
-Even though $h$-block cross-validation has interesting properties, keeping a fixed distance between the partitions is costly, since a large share of observations is lost in the process.
-This is especially severe when there are not numerous observations, because the number of validation samples available is small.
+\cite{burman1994cross} introduced a different way to address this problem: the so-called $h$-block cross-validation.
+This methodology, based on \cite{gyorfi1989nonparametric} and \cite{burman1992data}, uses blocking techniques to generate validation samples independent from the data used for estimation.
+Indeed, \cite{burman1994cross} proposed creating a set of estimation samples by removing, in turn, each block of dimension $2h+1$ (for a given $h$) from the data. $h$-block cross-validation then uses the median item of this block as a one-dimensional validation sample.
+Even though this approach has interesting properties, keeping a fixed distance between the partitions is costly, given that a large share of observations is lost in the process.
+This is especially severe when there are not so many observations, because the number of validation samples available is small.

-Most recently, \cite{bergmeir2017note} proposed cross-validating autoregressive models with uncorrelated errors with techniques developed for i.i.d. data.
+Most recently, \cite{bergmeir2018note} proposed cross-validating autoregressive models with uncorrelated errors with techniques for i.i.d. data.
 This approach makes good use of all available observations, but its properties do not hold for models with correlated errors and it disregards the order in the data.

-Jackknife \citep{quenouille1956notes, tukey1958bias}, and bootstrap \citep{efron1979bootstrap, efron1979computers, efron1981nonparametric} can be used as alternative approaches to estimate the prediction error on unseen datapoints and thus select hyperparameters.
+Jackknife \citep{quenouille1956notes, tukey1958bias} and bootstrap \citep{efron1979bootstrap, efron1979computers, efron1981nonparametric} can be used as alternative approaches to estimate the prediction error on unseen datapoints and thus select hyperparameters.
 These techniques are typically more efficient than cross-validation \citep{efron1979bootstrap, efron1983leisurely} since they measure the accuracy of a model on the average prediction error committed over a large range of data subsamples.
 Bootstrap builds these partitions sampling with replacement from the data.
 Instead, jackknife constructs subsamples by removing sets of observations from the observables.
 In particular, the delete-$d$ jackknife \citep{wu1986jackknife, shao1989general} generates a sequence of partitions by removing, in turn, all the combinations of $d>0$ observations from the data.